Our Services

 Referrals

-If a health problem requires further evaluation or treatment that cannot be provided at the Health Center, then a referral to a physician in Mt.
-Vernon will be arranged.
-In some cases an individual may be referred to specialists in Cedar Rapids or Iowa City.
-Note: All patients with the Cornell insurance must first be screened by Student Health Services staff at the Health Center before an appointment with the college physicians or specialist can be scheduled.
+If a health problem necessitates further evaluation or treatment that cannot be provided at the Health Center, a referral will be made to a medical provider in Mount Vernon.
+In some cases an individual may be referred to a specialist in Cedar Rapids or Iowa City.

 Transportation